nickbeen/openssl-updater-sh/README.md

 ## Installation

 Clone this repository in the folder where you want to save your custom OpenSSL installations.
+Be sure to give the user of the shell script execution rights.

 ## Usage